Calverley Close: Revitalising your neighbourhood

 The size of the new homes is a concern for me.

-All the new homes will meet or exceed Greater London Authority’s size standards; we will be discussing home layouts in more detail at a separate event in Winter 2023.
+All the new homes will meet or exceed Greater London Authority’s size standards; we will be discussing home layouts in more detail at a separate event prior to households moving into their new homes.

 We feel that you didn’t listen to the choices we discussed with the architects before the ballot.

 Design options shared before or during the ballot were indicative and we have always specified that plans were subject to change during the planning process, managed by Bromley Council.
-We will upload the layouts for the houses in the first phase onto our website by September 2023; and we will be holding a separate event to go through those and discuss any queries with you in Winter 2023.
+We uploaded the layouts for the houses in the first phase onto our website and held a separate event to go through those and discuss any queries with you in summer 2024.

 I have aids and adaptations in my property.
 An Occupational Therapist (OT) has recently carried out an assessment in my home.
 Can we have the same aids and adaptations’ specs we currently have?